finos/htc-grid/docs/project/api/client/python/reference.md

 **Parameters**

-* Function takes list of session IDs to be cancelled
+* Function takes list of session IDs to be canceled

 **Return type**